The Student Success Center offers assistance for writing.

 Services and Staff

 The Writing Center offers support for all kinds of writing needs.
-Located in the lowest level of McCutchan Hall, its staff consists good writers and friendly critics who are eager to help you find ways to improve your writing.
+Located in the Mary Poppe Chrisman Success Center, its staff consists good writers and friendly critics who are eager to help you find ways to improve your writing.

 Writing Center Staff